 - (a) All dogs must be leashed and under the control of an individual.
-All dogs that are unleashed, or unattended if leashed, on University property may be impounded. - (b) Dogs on a leash and under the control of an individual are permitted on University grounds but are not permitted within University buildings.
-A loose dog trailing a leash, or one tied to a fixed object, is not under the control of an individual. - (c) Except for seeing-eye dogs, service animals, and animals in use in University laboratories or in veterinary clinics for official research, classroom, or observation purposes, dogs and other pets are not permitted within a University-owned or -leased building.
-Any unauthorized dog found within a University-owned or -leased building may be impounded.
-Singlefamily residential properties owned by the University are exempted from this requirement. - (d) Impounded dogs or other pets may be reclaimed by the owner upon the payment in full of all costs incurred as a result of the impoundment, including any veterinary expenses.
-The Champaign County Animal Services Facility, 210 S. Art Bartell Road, Urbana, IL 61802 (384-3798) is the agency designated by the University for pick-up and impoundment of pets found in University buildings or on the campus. - (e) The owners of impounded dogs with identification or registration tags will be notified, if possible.
-Owners of dogs that are without means of identification may inquire at the University Police Station for information regarding impoundments. - (f) State of Illinois regulations require owners or managers of public food-service establishments to exclude dogs, cats, and other animal pets from such premises.
+All dogs that are unleashed, or unattended if leashed, on university property may be impounded. - (b) Dogs on a leash and under the control of an individual are permitted on university grounds but are not permitted within university buildings.
+A loose dog trailing a leash, or one tied to a fixed object, is not under the control of an individual. - (c) Except for seeing-eye dogs, service animals, and animals in use in university laboratories or in veterinary clinics for official research, classroom, or observation purposes, dogs and other pets are not permitted within a university-owned or -leased building.
+Any unauthorized dog found within a university-owned or -leased building may be impounded.
+Singlefamily residential properties owned by the university are exempted from this requirement. - (d) Impounded dogs or other pets may be reclaimed by the owner upon the payment in full of all costs incurred as a result of the impoundment, including any veterinary expenses.
+The Champaign County Animal Services Facility, 210 S. Art Bartell Road, Urbana, IL 61802, (217) 384-3798, is the agency designated by the university for pick-up and impoundment of pets found in university buildings or on the campus. - (e) The owners of impounded dogs with identification or registration tags will be notified, if possible.
+Owners of dogs that are without means of identification may inquire at the university police station for information regarding impoundments. - (f) State of Illinois regulations require owners or managers of public food-service establishments to exclude dogs, cats, and other animal pets from such premises.
 Service dogs are excepted.
-When such pets are found in a University food-service area, they will be impounded. - (g) Those who have a concern about a particular dog should contact 9-911; those who wish to inquire about a dog that may have been impounded should call the University Police Station, 333-8911.
-Those with questions regarding the implementation of this policy should call the Executive Director of the Division of Public Safety, 333-1216.
+When such pets are found in a university food-service area, they will be impounded. - (g) Those who have a concern about a particular dog should contact 9-911; those who wish to inquire about a dog that may have been impounded should call the University of Illinois Police Department, (217) 333-8911.
+Those with questions regarding the implementation of this policy should call the Executive Director of the Division of Public Safety, (217) 333-1216.

-§ 2-402 Library Policies and Regulations
+§ 2-402 Using Library Resources - Policies and Processes